 In order to support the establishment of Ethnic Talents, the Foundation awarded a grant to cover the start-up costs and the initial operational loss.
 In addition, the team received long-term professional mentoring in relation to strategic, financial and operational management.

-The first year of the enterprise brought significant successes, they helped 27 individuals gain significant income via different roles in the advertising and movie industry.
-On the other hand, the management also experienced significant challenges.
-After the initial challenges, Ethnic Talents realized that its business model should be revised and the sources of the incomes must be diversified.
-While the team is developing the new business plan, the Foundation has converted the remainder of its grant into a project-based loan.
-The project aims to recruit 100+ characters with vulnerable background to a movie titled “Ando Drom”, which is supported by the Hungarian National Film Institute as well.
-This is the first significant request from the film industry so it’s a very important opportunity for the Agency as it can contribute to future orders from the market.
+The first year of the enterprise brought significant success, helping 27 individuals gain significant income via different roles in the advertising and movie industry.
+However, the management team also experienced significant challenges.
+Ethnic Talents realised that its business model should be revised and its sources of income must be diversified.
+While the team was developing the new business plan, the Foundation converted the remainder of its grant into a project-based loan.
+The project aimed to recruit 100+ characters from vulnerable backgrounds to a movie titled “Ando Drom”, which was supported by the Hungarian National Film Institute.
+This was the first significant request from the film industry so it was a very important opportunity for the Agency as it could contribute to future orders from the market.
 Work on developing the new business model is in progress.